AlexBocken/mykb/docs/ChromecastGoogleTV.md

 ### Disable the Default Launcher via ADB

-On your Laptop, open a terminal and ensure that you can find the chromecast via `adb show`.
+On your Laptop, open a terminal and ensure that you can find the chromecast via `adb devices -l`.
 One device should be listed.

 Then, use these commands:
 ```sh